 Why is that?
 Well, let’s review what makes a solid cell signal and how cell phone service works.
 Your cell phone communicates with a cell tower, and ultimately with other phones, using radio waves.
 Those waves move voice or data communications across specific frequency bands assigned to the various cell carriers.

 When your cell phone receives a signal from the cellular network, the strength of that signal is measured in a unit called a decibel-milliwatt, typically shortened to dBm.
 If you’re close to a cell tower the signal (the dBm reading) will usually be stronger.

-However, sometimes you may be close to the tower, but obstructions between your location and the tower will block, absorb or scatter the signal so your received dBm reading will be weaker.
-You can read more about this here.
-Five surprising things you didn’t know could block your cell signal
+However, sometimes you may be close to the tower, but obstructions between your location and the nearest cell tower will block, absorb or scatter the signal so your received dBm reading will be weaker.

 Unfortunately for us all, you can’t always tell how strong your received cell signal is by looking at the bars on your cell phone.
 Those bars actually have little or nothing to do with the actual strength of the cell signal you’re getting.
 The number of bars you see on your screen typically varies based on the cell network you’re connected to, the manufacturer of your phone, or even the way you hold your phone while calling or texting.

 Here’s the bottom line.
 There is no standard for what those bars on your phone mean or what they actually measure.
 You can read more about that here.
 What do the bars on your phone mean?

 Rural or sparsely populated areas naturally have fewer cell towers to provide coverage because there are fewer people.
 So in those locations you’re more likely to have weak cell signal or no signal at all — the dreaded dead zone.
 But even in urban or suburban areas where there are more cell towers relatively nearby, we might have trouble getting or keeping a reliable signal.